Printer-friendly version

 or

-2. will be required to transition to the new structure in order to complete the suite; or
+2. will be required to transition to the new structure to complete the suite; or

 3. will be required to follow a defined transition plan combining the superseded and new requirements.